A Digital Nomad Guide to Sharm El Sheikh

 Some typical Egyptian dishes are:

 Koshari: a dish with lentils, rice, chickpeas, and pasta.
 Mostly served with two types of tomato sauce: a spicy one and a softer one.
-To top of the dish, they put pieces of onion which are fried to a crisp.
+On top of the dish, they put pieces of onion which are fried to a crisp.
 This is considered to be the national dish of Egypt and is very popular street food.
 It’s perfect to use up leftovers.

 Kofta: a ground beef preparation that should not be absent at a barbecue.
 Herbs are being mixed with the meat, and it’s put on a stick, so it’s easier to grill.

 Ful: is a popular dish made of fava beans.
 It’s spiced up with herbs such as lemon, garlic, and peppers.
-It’s eaten by grabbing some of the mixture with pieces of Egyptian bread.
+It’s eaten by grabbing some of the mixtures with pieces of Egyptian bread.
 These pieces are called ‘cat ears’ due to their shape.
 The dish can be served for lunch and dinner, but it’s also a popular breakfast.

 Ta’ameya: is the Egyptian way to make falafel.
 They use fava beans instead of chickpeas.